6 arrested in Meriden after 2-day crime spree

 Meriden officials confirmed a sixth suspect was arrested on Thursday night.

-Meriden police will hold a press conference at 9:30 a.m. on Friday to discuss the investigation.
+Meriden police will hold a press conference at 9:30 a.m.
+Friday to discuss the investigation.
+Watch the press conference live on this page.